Dimensions and measurements for alternating tread stairs

 Alternating tread stairs are built to exact, vertical height measured from (A) where the top landing of the stair attaches to the upper, finished floor to (B) the lower, finished floor where the foot of the stair will be secured.

-Sloped floors
+Sloped Floors

 If the finished floor is not level, the slope will impact the vertical height of the stair.
 One way to accurately measure vertical height on sloped floors is by using a string/line level.